syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 #### Grouping Options

-##### Import Data with Grouping option
+##### Export Grouped Data to Excel

-Hierarchical data imported into Excel worksheet must be shown its structure to analyze more flexible.
+Hierarchical data exported into Excel worksheet must be shown its structure to analyze more flexible.
 In addition, if the data is grouped according to its level, it is easier to analyze.
-XlsIO supports to import hierarchical data from nested collection and group them while importing.
+XlsIO supports to export hierarchical data from nested collection and group them while exporting.

-The following are the options that is supported to group on import.
+The following are the options that is supported to group on export.

-* **Expand** – Imported data will be grouped and expanded.
+* **Expand** – Exported data will be grouped and expanded.
-* **Collapse** – Imported data will be grouped and collapsed at first level, by default.
+* **Collapse** – Exported data will be grouped and collapsed at first level, by default.

 In addition, [CollapseLevel](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.ExcelImportDataOptions.html#Syncfusion_XlsIO_ExcelImportDataOptions_CollapseLevel) will group and collapse the mentioned level, upto the maximum of 8 levels.

-The following code snippet illustrates how to import data directly from nested collection objects with collapse group option.
+The following code snippet illustrates how to export hierarchical data from nested collection objects with collapse group option.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}